 What if I need/my child needs to see a special doctor (specialist)?

+What is a referral?

-How soon can I expect to be seen by a specialist/how soon can I expect my child to be seen by a specialist? .
+How soon can I expect to be seen by a specialist/how soon can I expect my child to be seen by a specialist?

 What services do not need a referral?

 How can I ask for a second opinion?

 How do I get help if I/my child has behavioral (mental) health or drug problems?

 Do I need a referral for this?

 How do I get my/my child's medications?
+30

 How do I find a network drug store?

 What if I go to a drug store not in the network?
+30

 What do I bring with me to the drug store?
+30

 What if I need my medications delivered to me?
+30

 Who do I call if I have problems getting my medication?
+30

 What if I can't get my/my child's prescription approved?
+30

 What if I lose my/my child's medication?

 What if I/my child needs an over-the-counter medication?

 What if I/my child needs birth control pills?

 How do I get eye care services/how do I get eye care services for my child?

 What is Early Childhood Intervention (ECI)?

 Where do I find an ECI provider?

 Do I need a referral for this?

-How do I get dental services for my child?
+How do I get dental services for my child?.

 Can someone interpret for me when I talk with my/my child's doctor?

 Who do I call for an interpreter?

 How far in advance do I need to call?

 How can I get a face-to-face interpreter in the Provider's office?

 What if I/my daughter needs OB/GYN care?

 How soon can I/my daughter be seen after contacting the OB/GYN for an appointment?

 Can I/my daughter stay with our OB/GYN if the OB/GYN is not with Community Health Choice?

 What if I am pregnant/what if my daughter is pregnant?

 Who do I need to call?

 What other services/activities/education does Community Health Choice offer pregnant women?

 Who do I call if I have/my child has special healthcare needs and I need someone to help me?
+33

 What if I get a bill from my doctor?
+33

 Who do I call?
+33

 What information will they need?
+33

 What do I have to do if I/my child moves?
-32
+33

+Mai mbor Pights and Posnonsibilities 33

-Me mber Rights and Responsibilities 32
+ivie mber Rights and Responsibilities

 What are my rights and responsibilities?
-32
+33

-Hos alth Care and Other Services for CHIP Perinate Members 34
+Hea alth Care and Other Services for CHIP Perinate Members 35

-1160 What does "Medically Necessary" mean?
+What does "Medically Necessary" mean?
+35

 What is routine medical care?
+35

 How soon can I expect to be seen?
+35

 What is urgent medical care?

 How soon can I expect to be seen?

 What is an Emergency and an Emergency Medical Condition?

 What is Emergency Services or Emergency Care?

 What should a CHIP Perinatal Member do in an emergency?

-virial should a Chir Fermalal iviember do in an emergency?
-33